mateothegreat/svelte-dynamic-component-engine/docs/reactivity.md

-# ([Solutions for Rune-Based Reactive State Sharing
+# Rune-Based Reactive State Sharing Problem Statement

-The fundamental problem is that Svelte 5 runes create reactive references that lose their reactivity when serialized across compilation boundaries.
+The problem arises when Svelte 5 runes create reactive references that lose their reactivity when serialized across compilation boundaries.

 ## The Core Issue